ConsolidatedSky/NEFARAM/README.md

 4. Reinstall Skyrim into a location that is not Program files.
 Somewhere like `C:\Games` is a good location.
 5. Start the game once and let it do the graphics check.
 Do not worry about the settings as it will be replaced during installation.
 6. You also need to start the games to the main menu in order to download all the creations.
+7. You need to have a [LoversLab](https://www.loverslab.com/) account

 #### Installing Wabbajack